Changissnz/selfinterest/README.md

 of origin.
 Reasoning, through processing of the available information's surface-level, by means of derivation for additional forms and construction of connections, is a practice intended to satisfy logical criteria, at least on the surface.
-Through the drawing of connections such as by metaphor, analogy, or a network, an understanding, not guaranteed to yield preferred outcomes let alone be full and accurate in-itself, can be used for practical purposes of projecting effects of choice-precision from one distinct body to another.
-For example, a context for practical use of the understanding, is conducive to bearing expectations from actions that affect the context via the effecting application onto a known fundamental of the context; this statement, in-itself, is indeed not about the pragmatics, but the barebones general of applying understanding
+Through the drawing of connections such as by metaphor, analogy, or network, an understanding, not guaranteed to yield preferred outcomes let alone be full and accurate in-itself, can be used for practical purposes of projecting effects of choice-precision from one distinct body to another.
+For example, a context for practical use of the understanding is conducive to bearing expectations from actions that affect the context via the effecting application onto a known fundamental of the context; this statement, in-itself, is indeed not about the pragmatics, but the barebones general of applying understanding